-Being a member of professional organizations/affiliations can improve your career and life when you take advantage of the giant networks, career training and perks such as continuing education, discounts on insurance, gym memberships, attorney services and more.
+Being a member of professional organizations/affiliations can improve your career and life, offering giant networks, career training, continuing education, discounts on insurance, gym memberships, attorney services and more.

 Having the “right” professional affiliations/organizations listed on your resume can also help you with landing a job.
 Susan P. Joyce from Job-Hunt.org writes that connections are the “best and fastest way to get hired.”
 Quality professional associations include:

 - Company, Military and Government “Alumni” Associations

 How to Choose a Professional Affiliation/Organization That Will Help Your Career and Resume

 Because of the thousands of professional affiliations/organizations available, choosing one or a few can be a difficult task.
 Start by looking at what the affiliation/organization is offering.
 Here are a few questions to help with the decision-making process:

 - Can it help you get to where you want to go in your career?

 - Does it have conferences, seminars, online education and other learning opportunities?

 - Does it have extra benefits, such as better rates on health/home/life insurance, discounts on gym memberships, reduced attorney service fees or discounts for extending learning?

 - Are they local, national or global?
 A mix is good when choosing organizations.